-Cash, in the form of U.S. dollars, and credit cards are accepted for purchases made on board.
-Personal checks are not accepted.
+Cash, in the form of U.S. dollars, is accepted for purchases made on board.
+Credit cards and personal checks are not accepted.

 Smoking Policy

 Smoking is prohibited on board, with the exception of one outdoor deck area reserved for smokers.